How to reduce shopping friction and deliver rewarding experiences

 Friction, reward and Relative Attractiveness

 It’s crucial for retailers to understand the specific relationship between Friction and Reward in their business because this is the key to understanding what makes them more, or less, Relatively Attractive than their competitors.
+This knowledge helps you improve customer experience strategy in ways that attract more customers.

 CX performance is always relative.
 How successfully you attract customers is relative to how successfully your competitors do the same.